 Blair McCafferty of the Creature Emporium, has a degree in graphic design and a passion for all things skateboarding.
 Previously sponsored by Deathbox, Converse, Jart Skateboards and Dephect skate brands, Blair has campaigned for skateparks and facilities since he was a young lad and recently had a hand in the design, fund raising and build of Newport-on-Tay’s skatepark.
 Working freelance, he describes himself as a full time 'doodle monkey' who likes to create cute graffiti and fun street art.

-In this all day workshop, Blair will be teaching you how to recycle your old and broken skateboards into wonderful works of art.
+In these two all day workshops, Blair will be teaching you how to recycle your old and broken skateboards into wonderful works of art.
 Using your own ideas, you will use spray-paint and paint pens to create a fun piece of art that’s out of this world!
 Broken boards and materials will be provided.
 Bring a packed lunch!

 Philippa Johnston is a Fife-based metalsmith and textile artist who works with recycled tin, wire and other materials to create two and three dimensional decorative and functional pieces inspired by folk art.
 She opens up her Newburgh studio every year as part of Open Studios North Fife.